FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Implementation

 \subsection{Inputs and Outputs}

 The core part of each of the modules is a solver function (\verb|GEM2B_solve|, \verb|GEM3B1D_solve|, \verb|ISGL_solve|).
 These functions have two main arguments: \verb|phys_params|, for the physical parameters of the system (masses, interactions, parity, etc.), and \verb|num_params| for the numerical parameters (number and range of Gaussian basis functions, etc.).
 Moreover, depending on the module there are several optional arguments, e.g. enabling complex scaling~\cite{moiseyev1998} to compute resonances.
+The \verb|interactions| argument passed to \verb|make_phys_params| deserves special mention.
+For the two-body case, it is simply a list of potential functions, e.g. \verb|interactions = [V, W]|, where multiple entries are summed to a total potential $V_\mathrm{tot} = V + W$.
+For the three-body case, it is a nested list with one entry per Faddeev component (pair interaction), ordered as $[V_{23}], [V_{31}], [V_{12}]$.
+Each entry is itself a list of potentials acting between that pair, again summed together.
+For example, \verb|interactions| \verb|=| \verb|[[v23],| \verb|[v31],| \verb|[v12]]| defines one potential per pair.
+This structure allows for a flexible combination of multiple interaction types between any given pair.
 The full list of arguments is explained in the API reference in the~\docs.
 The output always contains the eigenvalues, and optionally eigenvectors and computed mean values of observables.